 Caye Caulker is small.
-It’s only five miles long and has 1,300 residents.
+It’s only five miles long and has over 1,300 residents.
 Its colorful, charming village has a relaxed, artistic vibe.
 It reminds me of California’s 1970s hippie communities.

 The streets are still sand: no cobblestone or concrete streets here.
 The residents get around on foot, or a bike.
 Golf carts are an option, but not a necessity…